£47.50 £95.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-Miche Team right crank arm/spider, hailing from Italy and in production during the 1990s.
-Made from aluminium and weighing in at 295 grams.
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike too.
+Miche pedals, hailing from Italy and in production during the 1980s.
+Made from aluminium/steel and weighing in at 345 grams - pretty lightweight for pedals at that time.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO